Get the most important digital marketing news each day.

 Yahoo reported second quarter results today.
 Earnings beat consensus estimates, though revenues missed very slightly.
-Total Q2 revenue was $1.135 million, which is down 7 percent vs. last year.
-Revenue ex-TAC was $1.071 million.
+Total Q2 revenue was just under $1.14 billion, which is down 7 percent vs. last year.
+Revenue ex-TAC was roughly $1.1 billion.

 Display ad revenue came in at $423 million, representing an 11 percent decline compared to $473 million last year.
 By contrast, search revenue gained: $403 million in Q2, a 5 percent increase vs. $385 million last year.